TTL Expired in Transit - Reason and Solution

 TTL Expired in Transit is one of the common ping error messages you may receive in network troubleshooting.
 This tutorial explains the meaning of this error message TTL Expired in Transit and how to solve it.

-Let us check the meaning of this error message at first.
+Let us check the meaning of this error message first.

 Meaning of TTL Expired in Transit

-In simple words, TTL Expired in Transit tells the Time To Live value set for the ping packets reduced to zero while traveling through the network before reaching the destination.
-Let us check the reasons for this issue and how to fix it.
+In simple words, TTL Expired in Transit tells the Time To Live value set for the ping packets is too low while traveling through the network before reaching the destination.

-The TTL value is set on a packet in a way to reduce it by one when the packet passes through each hop in the network.
+The TTL value set on a packet will reduce by one when that packet passes through each hop in the network.

-For example, if the Time To Live value on a packet is 3, it will pass through 3 hops.
-In the third hope, the TTL value reduces to become zero.
+For example, if the Time To Live value set on a packet is 3, it will pass through 3 hops.
+At the third hope, the TTL value reduces to become zero.

 So, what happens when TTL expires?
 The packet will not travel to the next hop.